bwsdm/AoC/README.md

 # AoC
 This will be where I house all my AoC code.
-Check the branches for each year
+Check the folders for each year.